MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/deploy/How-to-install-Orchestrator-on-a-single-computer.md

 ---
-title: How to Install Orchestrator on a Single Computer ms.custom: na ms.prod: system-center-2012 ms.reviewer: na ms.suite: na ms.technology:
-  - orchestrator
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 7c72117a-8742-4a68-90d1-00c6d9dcd012
+author:  bwren
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
+title:  How to install Orchestrator on a single computer ms.technology:  orchestrator ms.assetid:  7c72117a-8742-4a68-90d1-00c6d9dcd012
 ---

 # How to Install Orchestrator on a Single Computer
 Use the following steps to install all Orchestrator features on a single computer.